fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/individual6.png" width="600" %}

-The segmented scalp is represented as a binary array, which when plotted shows as a black-and white image.
-We can use tools from the MATLAB image processing tool box to adjust the segmentation.
+The segmented scalp is represented as a binary array, which when plotted shows as a black-and-white image.
+We can use tools from the MATLAB Image Processing Toolbox to adjust the segmentation.

     cfg = [];
     cfg.funparameter = 'scalp';